QuickBooks Enterprise vs. QuickBooks Online

 QuickBooks Enterprise Overview

 Although not an ERP, QuickBooks Desktop Enterprise does act as a light ERP software system.
-The all-in-one solution for business management allows smaller businesses to get ERP-level functionality at a fraction of a true ERP price.
+The all-in-one solution for business management allows smaller businesses to get ERP-level functionality at a fraction of the true ERP price.
 After Desktop Pro, Premier, and Mac were discontinued in 2024, Enterprise is the last QuickBooks Desktop product sold.

 QuickBooks Enterprise includes financial management, sales orders, and inventory cost tracking features.
 It also offers 13 predefined user roles, which let you control each employee’s access to the program.
 These roles include accounts payable, accounts receivable, inventory management, payroll processor, and more.